Interaction of Ocean Currents and Seamounts: Role of Bottom Topography Around Atlantis II

 Abstract:

-This work investigates through a modeling exercise the interaction of a strong, varying current with a seamount, focusing on the North Atlantic Current (NAC) and Atlantis II, one of the New England Seamounts.
-Two simulations are considered, one with realistic bathymetry (NESM run) and a second with a single Gaussian seamount of comparable width and height of the Atlantis II seamount (SEAMOUNT run).
-The idealized SEAMOUNT simulation captures a broad range of physical phenomena modeled by the NESM run near the Atlantis II seamount.
-By quantifying the energetics near the bottom, we show that a mixed barotropic-baroclinic mechanism is responsible for topographic eddy generation.
-On the anticyclonic side of the seamounts, the bottom boundary layer (BBL) separates from the bathymetry when the NAC flows atop the seamounts.
-The separation of the BBL arises from an overturning instability due to negative Ertel potential vorticity (PV) in the BBL, which is created when the currents flow in the direction of Kelvin wave propagation.
-The instability restratifies the BBL, moving the negative PV out of the BBL into the interior ocean.
-Finally, scattering of internal waves from the small-scale rough bottom topography results in increased vertical mixing, which is prominent in the NESM run and underestimated in the SEAMOUNT simulation.
+This work investigates through a modeling exercise the interaction of a strong, varying current with a seamount, focusing on the Gulf Stream and Atlantis II, one of the New England Seamounts.
+Five simulations are considered, with realistic bathymetry at different horizontal resolution (NESM runs) or with Atlantis II and the surrounding seamounts approximated by Gaussian-shaped obstacles (SEAMOUNT runs).
+The quasi-idealized SEAMOUNT simulations capture a broad range of the physical phenomena modeled by the NESM runs near the Atlantis II seamount.
+By quantifying the energetics near the bottom, we show that in general, a barotropic mechanism is responsible for topographic eddy generation, although baroclinic mechanism can also contribute.
+On the anticyclonic side of the seamounts, an overturning centrifugal instability due to negative Ertel potential vorticity (PV) in the bottom boundary layer (BBL) is identified.
+The negative/low PV is created when the currents flow in the direction of Kelvin wave propagation.
+The instability moves the negative PV out of the BBL into the interior ocean, increasing diapycnal mixing near Atlantis II.
+A combination of internal wave activity and centrifugal instability contribute to vertical mixing near Atlantis II, which depends on both resolution and topographic complexity.
+The NESM run with 5km horizontal resolution as well as the quasi-ideal SEAMOUNT runs underestimate vertical mixing as compared to the NESM run with 1 km horizontal resolution.